nuls-io/devsite/docs/Guide/g_create_node.md

 nuls@antares:~/NULS_Wallet_linux64_v2.1.0_beta>
 ```
 Note, you may have some extraneous messages, such as the ones listed in this example.
-Continue with the  creation of the beta node, and check with telegram "nuls node owners" for feedback.
+Continue with the  creation of the  node, and check with telegram "nuls node owners" for feedback.
 If you are creating a mainnet node and the messages are unfamiliar to you, consult telegram "nuls node owners" before proceeding.

 User the command "./check-status" to confirm the node has started.

-After the node has started, Enter "./cmd" and check to see id the node has
+After the node has started, Enter "./cmd" and check to see if the node is working as expected. i.e you can issue cli commands to the node.
 ```
 nuls@antares:~/NULS_Wallet_linux64_v2.1.0_beta> ./cmd
 JAVA_HOME:/home/nuls/NULS_Wallet_linux64_v2.1.0_beta/Libraries/JAVA/JRE/11.0.2